Bikeway controversies

 Controversies have surrounded dedicated cycling routes in cities.
 Some critics of bikeways argue that the focus should instead be placed on educating cyclists in road safety, and others that safety is better served by using the road space for parking.
 There is debate over whether cycle tracks are an effective factor to encourage cycling or whether other factors are at play.
-Opponents of cycle tracks often cite fallacies such as the motor tax fallacy to argue against safe cycling infrastructure or other measures to increase cycling levels.

 Context

 Some detractors argue that one must be careful in interpreting the operation of dedicated or segregated bikeways/cycle facilities across different designs and contexts; what works for the Netherlands will not necessarily work elsewhere.
 Proponents argue that segregated cycle facilities have been implemented in many jurisdictions and are both popular and safe.

 Other countries may have different common urban designs, such as sprawling suburbs, and different cycling cultures where riders may ride bicycles with a wider range of gears and like to travel more quickly, such as those who cycle regularly for sport and exercise, who may choose to ride to incorporate some aerobic exercise into their day.
 So, while a sidepath system may work for slower cyclists, detractors argue, they might not work for cyclists using faster bicycle types who cannot use such a system safely at their higher normal cycling speeds.
 However, this is contradicted by members of the Royal Dutch Cycling Union, who state that Dutch competitive cyclists have no problems with training in the Netherlands.
 The Danish Roads Directorate state that the cycle track system "functions best when cyclists travel at relatively low speeds" but what is meant by 'relatively low speeds' is not made clear.
 There are instances where cycle tracks / sidepaths can accommodate fast cycling as evidenced in this video of a velomobile on a Dutch cycle track.

 As more cycle tracks are built in North American cities, more research is being conducted on the uptake and safety of cycle tracks.
 North American cities that have recently installed cycle tracks have seen significant growth in cyclists using these roads.
 It is useful, therefore, to use North American examples of cycle tracks/side paths and compare them to similar roads used by cyclists.
 This will provide better data using cyclists on similar terrain and presumably similar bicycles and experience.